 STUDENTS WITH SPECIAL NEEDS – THIS IS THE PLACE FOR YOU!

 In a role made possible by CBI’s Zach Avner Fund, our Special Needs Coordinator works with our families and teachers to support all of our learners on their Jewish journey.
 We look forward to building on our strong tradition of meeting the needs of all who wish to learn and live Jewishly.

 HEBREW INSTRUCTION: ACTIVE, INDIVIDUALIZED ENGAGEMENT WITH LANGUAGE!

 Hebrew instruction at CBI is fun and engaging!
-Using new, innovative programs made available by the Jewish Education Center of Cleveland, our students begin to learn Hebrew in Kindergarten.
+Using new, innovative programs our students begin to learn Hebrew in Kindergarten.
 Upper elementary students decode names and sounds of Hebrew letters and vowel signs with a 1-on-1 mentor.
 Reinforcement of prayers and words are foundations of the 5th & 6th grade classes during our Wednesday Midrasha program.

 WANT MORE INFORMATION?

 Please contact Carly Cera, Director of Education and Engagement, at firstname.lastname@example.org, or 512 454-6806 to set up a time to talk on the phone or in person.
 We look forward to getting to know you and your kids!

 You do not have to become a member of Congregation Beth Israel to attend our youth education program, although membership is strongly encouraged and welcomed.